ashutoshmjain/gita/src/thought.md

 ![](./mahabharata-book.png)

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the last frontier for the readers and poets.
 It is the longest poem ever scribed, in any language, old or new.
-To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.

 </div>